Support

 Timeline

-• 12th Century: The warrior Edo Tara Shigenada builds the first defensive fort in a small fishing village.
+• 12th Century: The warrior Edo Tara Shigenada builds a fortified fort in the fishing village of Edo, laying the foundation for the future city.

-• 1457: Feudal lord Ota Dokan lays the foundations for Edo Castle, which became the core of the future city.
+• 1457: Ota Dokan founds Edo Castle, which became the cornerstone of modern Tokyo.

-• 1590: Tokugawa Ieyasu is granted the Kanto region and begins a large-scale redesign of the settlement.
+• 1590: Tokugawa Ieyasu receives the Kanto region and initiates the large-scale development of urban infrastructure in Japan.

-• 1603: Start of the Edo period; the city becomes the capital of the shogunate and the main political center of Japan.
+• 1603: The beginning of the Edo period; the city officially becomes the seat of the Shogunate and the political center of the country.

-• 1707: A massive eruption of Mount Fuji covers the city in a layer of ash.
+• 1707: A powerful eruption of Mount Fuji, which covers the city in a layer of ash.

-• 1721: Edo officially becomes the largest city in the world, reaching a population of 1.1 million residents.
+• 1721: Edo is recognized as the world's largest city with a population of over 1.1 million residents.

-• 1772: The Great Meireki Fire, after which the world's first state fire service was established.
+• 1772: The Great Fire of Meireki, which prompted the creation of the world's first professional fire service.

 Milestones